Brake Repair & Replacement

 SAFETY ON THE ROAD STARTS WITH RELIABLE BRAKES!

 When it comes to automobile safety – your brakes are an essential operating mechanism of your vehicle.
 If you commute daily or frequently have your family in the car, you want to make sure your brakes work when you need them to.
 When you live in Wisconsin, you already have bad weather against you (rain, cold, snow, and more snow).
 Don’t have bad brakes against you too.
-Get a free brake inspection from Reis Auto’s local auto repair shops in Hales Corners or New Berlin, and get back on the road with reliable brakes!
+Get a free brake inspection from REIS Auto’s local auto repair shop in Hales Corners, and get back on the road with reliable brakes!

 Brakes or Hydraulics Problem?

 Modern cars have brakes on all four wheels.
 However, your front brakes play a greater part in stopping your car than your back brakes do, as braking throws the weight of your car forward.
 It is common for your front brakes to wear faster than the back brakes.
 Be diligent about having them checked.